 - sleek design, good durability

-- reasonably priced replacement heads
+- reasonably priced replacement heads (4 types to choose from)

 - useful plastic travel case included